 Fig. 4 Effects of chlorogenic acid and quercetin-3-D-galactoside on the thermal decomposition of TMAO in squid extract at different heating temperatures

-Fig. 5 Effects of chlorogenic acid and quercetin-3-D-galactoside on thermal degradation of TMAO in squid extract at different time
+Fig. 5 Effects of chlorogenic acid and quercetin-3-D-galactoside on thermal degradation of TMAO in squid extract at different times

 Fig. 6 Effects of different concentrations of chlorogenic acid and quercetin-3-D-galactoside on the generation of free radicals in the thermal decomposition of TMAO